 I have not found a web page about growing the herbs or vegetable garden that will help the younger Hmong generation find what they need in terms of what herbs to use postpartum or food to make.

 For us Hmong, it is very important to maintain a healthy diet consist of only chicken products after birth for 30 days.
 We call it the purification days and we must use certain herbs for those days.
 It’s essential because it will not help you now but, in the long run.
 I found one website that talks about the care of postpartum but nothing about the usage of the herbs.

 Update: July 20, 2018, I recently found a website that it’s in both English and Hmong about the usage of the Hmong herbs in the chicken diet soup, however, they don’t have the Hmong herb names in English and I like mine to be the first one to have both.
-However, I do not have a Hmong version of my website yet.
+However, I don’t have a Hmong version of my website yet.
 Maybe in the future.

 Since I have learned a lot from my experience and experiment on how to grow in the desert.
 I would love to extend my knowledge to anyone who is having a problem with growing vegetables.
 It had worked for me for four years now and I have been in the desert southwest for nearly nine years I have learned and a few things here and there.